josundt/josundt-eslint-config/README.md

 # @josundt/eslint-config #

-ESLint ruleset including required ESLint plugins for josundt TypeScript projects
+ESLint ruleset including required ESLint plugins for jorundt TypeScript projects

 ## Usage ##
+1. Make sure you have installed and configured `@josundt/prettier-config` first

-1. Install this package
+2. Install this package
     ```bash
     npm install @josundt/eslint-config
     ```

-2. Create an `.eslintrc` file in the root directory of your project with the following content:
+3. Create an `.eslintrc` file in the root directory of your project with the following content:
     ```javascript
     {
         "extends": ["@josundt"]